pip-services4/pip-services4-node/pip-services4-components-node/README.md

 The Components module contains standard component definitions that can be used to build applications and services.

 The module contains the following packages:
-- **Auth** - authentication credential stores
 - **Build** - basic factories for constructing objects
-- **Config** - configuration readers and managers, whose main task is to deliver configuration parameters to the application from wherever they are being stored
-- **Connect** - connection discovery and configuration services
 - **Count** - performance counters
 - **Info** - context info implementations that manage the saving of process information and sending additional parameter sets
 - **Log** - basic logging components that provide console and composite logging, as well as an interface for developing custom loggers